Thank You

 The Rack

 Nine balls are racked in a diamond pattern with the 1-ball in front and the 9-ball in the middle.
 The remaining balls are random, except the 2-ball cannot be on the back of the stack.
 Pattern racking is not allowed.
 The 9-ball is racked on the spot.
 Must use the Outsville Accu-Rack template rack.
-Once the balls are placed inside the template, do not touch them.
-If the template is not perfectly straight, call for a re-rack.
+Once the balls are placed inside the template, do not touch the front balls, only push from the back balls.
+If the template is not straight, call for a re-rack.

 Winner Breaks

-Winner of previous game decides who breaks the next game.
+The winner of the previous game decides who breaks the next game.

 Legal Break

-The cue ball begins in hand behind the head string, with the EDGE of the cue ball fully inside the kitchen.
-No Break Box.
-A legal break requires you to contact the 1-ball first and either pocket a ball or drive at least 4 object balls to the cushions.
+The cue ball begins in hand completely behind the head string and completely inside the Break Box.
+The Break Box is one diamond each side of the head spot.
+The EDGE of the cue ball must be fully behind the head string and fully inside the Break Box.
+An Open Break is required.
+A legal open break requires you to contact the 1-ball first and either pocket a ball or drive at least 4 object balls to the cushions.
 Failure to do so is a foul, and counts as the first foul of the 3-foul rule.
-Additionally, the EDGE of at least 3 balls, minus any pocketed balls, must reach the head string or the break is illegal.
-If the 3 point rule is not met, the incoming player has the option to accept the table in position or give the shot back to the breaking player.
 No push out option is allowed on an illegal break.
 The 9-ball made on an illegal break, spots up immediately.

 Push Out

-The breaking player may push out on the shot immediately after the break, except on an illegal break.
+Push out is allowed on the shot immediately after the break, except on an illegal break.

 Scratch or Foul